jnozzi/cocoadev.com/markdown/InternationalBusinessMachines.md

 IBM.
-They make everything from General/PCs to the General/PowerPC and quite a few other things as well.
-They're also General/LinuxPushers.
+They make everything from PCs to the PowerPC and quite a few other things as well.
+They're also LinuxPushers.